WerWolv/PatternLanguage/docs/source/core_language/control_flow.rst

     Packet packet[3] @ 0xF0;

 But the match statement allows for much more than just a simple switch.
-It also allows you match multiple values at once and use more complex comparison logic.
+It also allows you to match multiple values at once and use more complex comparison logic.
 Alongside is also the `_` wildcard that matches any value, and thus also creates the default case.

 .. code-block:: hexpat